stevendelro/Portfolio/README.md

 Creating the blog was the cornerstone of this entire project.

 I had implemented a personal blog with [Ghost](https://ghost.org/) at one point and I had a really good experience.
-The visual everall composition between their images and text, along with the page layout of each individual blog post in their default [Casper Theme](https://demo.ghost.io/) resonated with me.
+The visual composition between their images and text, along with the page layout of each individual blog post in their default [Casper Theme](https://demo.ghost.io/) resonated with me.

 Also, I wanted to incorporate some features that I liked from [Medium](https://medium.com/).
 In particular, I like how Medium felt light and airy.
 They kept the use of dividers and borders to a minimum.
 I also liked how all posts had an estimated reading time.